Scratch building a Firefox in 1/300th scale

 This is the easy bit.
 I gave it a Matt black undercoat and it was finished!
 Actually I highlighted some parts with a grey/green and painted the engine exhausts gunmetal and the cockpit various shades of blue.
 The markings are fromm I-94 Enterprises.

-This shot shows the rear quarter of the model.
+The second photo shows the rear quarter of the model.
 Unfortunately the camera shows up a few blemishes that aren't obvious looking at it normally.
-You can also see the engines which I painted orange and yellow to add some colour to the model.
+You can also see the inside of the engines which I painted orange and yellow to add some colour to the model.

 Go back to part one